cypherpunk-academy/2064/en/055_2064_Intimidate!.md

 It's so much about intimidation, they want to look omnipotent.

 Ali and Eduardo were great.
-It was completely impossible to intimidate her.
+It was utterly impossible to intimidate them.
-They had just somehow decided not to be intimidated and they went through with it.
+They had just somehow decided not to be intimidated, and they went through with it.
 And now Lasse and Sigur are playing this one.
 Who knows, maybe they will manage the whole mission and then there will be a meeting between Ali and Eduardo and Lasse and Sigur.
 That's what I want to see.